 4. Graphic Design.

 Even if you don’t have a formal qualification, businesses are always on the lookout for a freelance graphic designer.
-The best part is, you get to choose the hours and rates that you work.
+The best part is, that you get to choose the hours and rates that you work.

-The good thing is, quality branding or image is key in creating sales for these companies.
+The good thing is, that quality branding or image is key in creating sales for these companies.
 So there are plenty of opportunities for you to make money.
 You can create everything from motivational quotes to logos, posters, banners, and even landing pages.

 If you’re new to the field, then finding clients may be hard at first.
-But once you have several designs under your portfolio then you can afford to work with higher valued customers and increase your profit further.
+But once you have several designs under your portfolio, then you can afford to work with higher-valued customers and increase your profit further.

 Here are some courses to help you get started in learning the best about graphic design: